dataforgoodfr/quotaclimat/README.md

 ### Channel metadata
 In order to maintain channel perimeter (weekday, hours) up to date, we save the current version inside `postgres/channel_metadata.json`, if we modify this file the next deploy will update every lines of inside Postgresql table `channel_metadata`.

+## Keywords
-## Produce keywords list from Excel
+## Produce keywords list from Excel files
 How to update `quotaclimat/data_processing/mediatree/keyword/keyword.py` from shared excel files ?
-Download file locally then :
+Download files locally then :
 ```
 poetry run python3 quotaclimat/transform_excel_to_json.py > cc-bio.json
 # then update quotaclimat/data_processing/mediatree/keyword/keyword.py list
 ```

 ## Program Metadata table
+The media perimeter is defined here : "quotaclimat/data_processing/mediatree/channel_program.json"

-After updating "quotaclimat/data_processing/mediatree/channel_program.json" you need to execute this command to update `postgres/program_metadata.json`
+To calculate the right total duration for each channel, after updating "quotaclimat/data_processing/mediatree/channel_program.json" you need to execute this command to update `postgres/program_metadata.json`
 ```
 poetry run python3 transform_program.py
 ```
 The SQL queries are based on this file that generate the Program Metadata table.

-With the docker-entrypoint.sh this command is done automatically, so for production uses, you will not have to run this command.
+**With the docker-entrypoint.sh this command is done automatically, so for production uses, you will not have to run this command.**

 ### Fix linting
 Before committing, make sure that the line of codes you wrote are conform to PEP8 standard by running: